 There are resources on this site to help you better understand Broader Impacts.
 If you have further questions or need assistance implementing or writing about Broader Impacts for this grant application or any other, please contact Joe Miller at phone extension 5967, or email: Joseph.Miller@tamucc.edu

 The TAMU-CC Office of Community Outreach programs provide funding for Impact Multiplier Grants.

 Representatives from Community Outreach, Institutional Advancement, the Center for Faculty Excellence, Student Engagement and Success, and Staff Council make up the selection committee for the Impact Multiplier Grant.

-No. Use only the online application.
-If the program application has special requirements, these will be discussed before a grant is awarded.
+No. Use only this online application.
+If the program application needs to meet additional requirements, applicants will be contacted and these will be discussed before a grant is awarded.